wp-plugins/wp-gistpen/README.txt

 Additionally, I want to make Gistpens embeddable on other websites the same way you can embed Gists, but both of those larger features are likely a long way off.

+Essentially, the idea is to build a fully-featured Gist clone in WordPress

 == Screenshots ==